qihongl/pylca/README.md

 # The leaky, competing, accumulator (LCA)

 this is a lightweight python implementation of the leaky, competing, accumulator, based on [1], [2] and [3].
 The default is to behave like [2].
-I need a really fast LCA in python for research purposes but I couldn't find it, so I wrote one.
-And I thought I'd shared it just in case other people need this.

 <br>